 Previously David owned his own successful landscape design, maintenance and build firm for over 10 years.
 It was in this experience that he decided to communicate to people the joys of gardening and how they could accomplish the same results on their own, assisting the growing DIY segment of homeowners in New Jersey.

 He received his B.S.
-Degree in 1984 in Ornamental Horticulture at Delaware Valley College.
+Degree in Ornamental Horticulture at Delaware Valley College.
 He was an advisory board member and adjunct professor for the Horticulture department at Bergen Community College in New Jersey.

 David is widely known from his radio show “The Gardening Guru” on WGHT 1500 AM, and was also heard regularly on Martha Stewart's Sirius Radio program "Morning Living".
 He is a horticultural consultant on his Internet Web page,www.thegardeningguru.com.